kdex/hell/README.md

    4   | LZ77 for exact matches
    5   | LZ77 for exact matches in reversed order
    6   | LZ77 for bit-reversed matches
-   7   | Meta mode, switches to large header
+   7   | Meta mode, indicates large header
 ### Chunks
 The input bytes are compressed into chunks; a compression mode results in a single compressed chunk.
 This chunk consists of a header, a payload and a chunk terminator (`0xff`).
 It should be noted that the chunk terminator **is** allowed as part of the payload.
 ### Headers